JordanKoeller/MirageOld/README.md

 Three stages are involved in performing the calculation.
 The three stages are ray-tracing, repartitioning, and querying.
 The slowest stage of these three stages is the querying stage.

-In Stage 1 (Figure 1), Python hands off the parameters of the system (things like distances, masses, positions, etc) to the JVM.
+In Stage 1 (Figure 2), Python hands off the parameters of the system (things like distances, masses, positions, etc) to the JVM.
 Spark then builds an `RDD` of rays to trace, and transforms it from the observer plane to the source plane based on the gravitational potential of the system, specified by the parameters.
-The result of Stage 1 is an `RDD[(XYIntPair), (XYDoublePair)]` where the integer pair is the initial pixel location of the ray, and the resultant location of the pixel on the source plane after accounting for lensing.
+The result of Stage 1 is an `RDD[(XYIntPair,XYDoublePair)]` where the integer pair is the initial pixel location of the ray, and the resultant location of the pixel on the source plane after accounting for lensing.
 ### Figure 2: Grid Query Code Flow